fairDataSociety/fairOS-dfs/README.md

 ### User
 The first step in dfs is to create a user.
 Every user is associated with a 12 word mnemonic based hd wallet.
-This wallet is password protected and stored in the datadir. whenever a user created a pod for himself, a new key pair is created using this mnemonic.
-A user can use this mnemonic and import their account in any device and instantly see all their pods.
+This wallet is password protected and stored in the blockchain as ens record. whenever a user created a pod for himself, a new key pair is created using this mnemonic.

 ### What is a pod?
 A pod is a personal drive created by a user in fairOS-dfs.
 It is used to store files and related metadata in a decentralised fashion.
 A pod is always under the control of the user who created it.
 A user can create and store any number of files or directories in a pod.